Attendance and Absence

 Attendance is discussed with each parent at consultation evenings, with the current percentage attendance being reported.

 Parents have a legal obligation to ensure their children receive a full time education.
-This is achieved by regular attendance at school and arriving at school for 8.40am.
+This is achieved by regular attendance at school and arriving at school on time.

-Lateness of more than 20 minutes after 8.55am, results in an unauthorized absence for the whole morning session.
+Lateness of more than 20 minutes after start time, results in an unauthorised absence for the whole morning session.
 This has an effect on the child's overall attendance percentage.

 When a child is unwell, parents should contact the school by 9am on each day of absence informing the school of the reason for absence.
 The school's telephone number is 209877 option 1, where a voicemail can be left.

 The Senior Management Team and all teaching staff work to ensure a high level of enjoyment and commitment to learning as a means of ensuring regular attendance.